Kenssy Dwi Ekaningsih: Diplomatic career

 Kenssy joined the foreign ministry after completing basic diplomatic education in 1986.
-The year after, he was assigned as section chief within the directorate general of politics.
+The year after, she was assigned as section chief within the directorate general of politics.
 Her first overseas assignment was at the consular section of the embassy in Rome with the rank of third secretary.
 Kenssy began engaging in cultural diplomacy during her assignment in Rome, where she would perform traditional Javanese dance in diplomatic receptions.
 Her favorite Javanese dance was the Golek Lambangsari, which she described as a calm and dynamic dance.

 After being posted in Rome, Kenssy returned to the foreign ministry as the chief of Southeast Asia Section in the directorate of Asia Pacific within the directorate general of Politics from 1994 to 2001.
 After completing her mid-level diplomatic training in 2001, she was posted to the consulate general in Johor Baru as consul for press, social, and cultural affairs with the rank of first secretary, serving until 2002.
 She was responsible for managing the presence Indonesian migrant workers and citizens, which was unexpected for her.
 On one occasion, Kenssy had to coordinated with local authorities to manage the casualties and contact the families of the victims of a capsized ship carrying Indonesian citizens from Batam.

 Kenssy was appointed as the deputy director (chief of subdirectorate) of the first region within the South America and Caribbean directorate in 2002.
 A year later, she completed her senior diplomatic education.
 After a two-year stint, she was sent to the economic section of the embassy in Bangkok, serving with the diplomatic rank of minister counsellor.
 Returning to Jakarta in 2007, she became secretary to the directorate general of Asia, Pacific, and Africa.
 Her career continued with a posting as deputy chief of mission at the embassy in Singapore in 2011.
 Following the appointment of Indonesia's ambassador to Singapore Wardana as deputy foreign minister, Kenssy became the embassy chargé d'affaires ad interim, during which she organized Enchanting Indonesia, a two-day cultural heritage promotion of Indonesia.
 The event was attended by, among others, the-then future President of Singapore Halimah Yacob.

 After serving in Singapore, Kenssy was appointed as consul general in Shanghai in 2013.
 During her tenure, she focused on promoting trade, investment, and tourism to Indonesia.
 She invited governors and mayors from Indonesia to visit Shanghai for comparative study and establish sister city cooperation.
 After three years of serving in Shanghai, on 21 November 2016 Kenssy was appointed as the secretary of the protocol and consular directorate general.
 Following reorganizations within the foreign ministry, she was reappointed to the position on 3 January 2017.